kevinkissi/solvability-of-matrix-riccati-inequality/README.md

 # Solvability of Matrix Riccati Inequality Talk Slides

-Included is the source code of the 15min presentation slides.
+Included is the source code of a 15min presentation slides.
-It goes beyond Beamer latex to showcase the best use of color and design in a Mathematical talk slide.
+It goes beyond standard Beamer latex to showcase the best use of color and design in Mathematical talk slides.

+# Solvability of Matrix Riccati Inequality Paper
-The paper itself is archived at arxiv.org with pdf at: https://arxiv.org/pdf/1505.04861.pdf
+The paper itself is archived at arxiv.org (https://arxiv.org/abs/1505.04861) with pdf at: https://arxiv.org/pdf/1505.04861.pdf